NextCenturyCorporation/neon-dash/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Pre-Commit Hooks

+This project is set up to run `ng lint` before all commits.
+This will add a delay before you are able to make a commit.
+The hook can be skipped by using `git commit -n` - Only use this if the changes are only to non-Typescript files.

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).